End User Licence Agreement

 7.8 This clause 7 shall survive termination of this EULA, however arising.

-7.9 Customer acknowledges that and provides consent that CybSafe may make, any public announcement concerning this agreement without the prior written consent of the other parties, except as required by law, any governmental or regulatory authority (including, without limitation, any relevant securities exchange), any court or other authority of competent jurisdiction.
+7.9 No party shall make, or permit any person to make, any public announcement concerning this EULA without the prior written consent of the other parties (such consent not to be unreasonably withheld or delayed), except as required by law, any governmental or regulatory authority (including, without limitation, any relevant securities exchange), any court or other authority of competent jurisdiction.

 8.1 CybSafe shall defend the Customer, its officers, directors and employees against any claim that the Services or Documentation infringes any United Kingdom patent effective as of the date that the Customer first accesses the Services, copyright, trade mark, database right or right of confidentiality, and shall indemnify the Customer for any amounts awarded against the Customer in judgment or settlement of such claims, provided that: